kshedden/case_studies/methods/factor-overview.md

 chi-square distance from $X$ to the mean is
 $(X-\mu)^T{\rm diag}(\mu)^{-1}(X-\mu)$, and the squared chi-square
 distance between $X$ and $Y$ is $(X-Y)^T{\rm diag}(\mu)^{-1}(X-Y)$.
+As discussed further below, correspondence analysis arises most naturally when working with nominal (categorical) variables, but there are some situations where it makes sense to apply CA when the data are not nominal.

-The motivation for embedding using the chi-square metric this is that in many settings chi-square distances may best represent information in the data, while Euclidean distances are arguably the best approach for producing visualizations for human interpretation.
+The motivation for embedding using the chi-square metric this is that in many settings chi-square distances may best represent information in the data, while Euclidean distances and angles are arguably the best approach for producing visualizations for human interpretation.
 As discussed further below, the chi-square metric is especially appropriate for understanding relationships among the